4d/docs/docs/FormEditor/properties_Markers.md

 The form Header area is displayed at the top of each screen and is printed at the top of each page of a report.
 The Header area is defined as the area above the Header control line.

 You can make the Header area smaller or larger.
-You can use the Header area for column names, for instructions, additional information, or even a graphic such as a company logo or a decorative pattern.<p>
+You can use the Header area for column names, for instructions, additional information, or even a graphic such as a company logo or a decorative pattern.

 You can also place and use active objects in the Header area of output forms displayed as subforms, in the records display window or using the `DISPLAY SELECTION` and `MODIFY SELECTION` commands.
 The following active objects can be inserted: